 As a general consensus among breeders and veterinarians, your rabbit must be fed with foods that are low in protein and high in fiber.
 As such, it would need a lot of water, hays, grass, fresh vegetables in its daily diet.
 Make sure that all of these are fresh or else it can ruin your rabbit’s digestion.
 From time to time, you can feed it with treats like fruits for additional nourishment.

 When you are feeding it with pellets, make sure that it caters specifically to the age of your rabbit.
 In addition, you have to limit its intake according to what’s prescribed in the label.
 Doing so will keep your rabbit from being obese.
 Refrain from putting foreign food or object in its habitat as it will instinctively nibble on it.

-You rabbit’s lifespan is usually influenced by what it eats, so be sure to give your pet sufficient nourishment.
-Feeding them with treats has its merits, but regulation will always be the key in keeping your rabbit healthy.
+Your rabbit’s lifespan is usually influenced by what it eats, so be sure to give your pet sufficient nourishment.
+Feeding them with treats has its merits, but regulation will always be the key to keeping your rabbit healthy.